Page Reviewed / Updated - November 05, 2020

 Cost of Care Calculator

 Medicaid is a program for low-income individuals of all ages and is a joint effort between the federal government and each of the states.
 While the federal government sets parameters, each state can work within those parameters to do what works best for that particular state.
 In Kentucky, nursing home care and limited in-home personal care is covered by the state plan.
-However, Kentucky also offers Home and Community Based Services (HCBS) Waivers, which provide long-term care in the home and community to prevent or delay nursing home placement of the elderly and disabled.
+However, Kentucky also offers Home and Community Based Services (HCBS) Waivers.
+They provide long-term care in the home and community to prevent or delay nursing home placement of the elderly and disabled.
 However, unlike the state plan, Medicaid waivers have enrollment caps.
 This means once the maximum number of participants has been met, there will be a waitlist for services.
-As of 2019, the state of Kentucky has two HCBS waivers.
+As of 2020, the state of Kentucky has two HCBS waivers.

 1) The Home and Community Based Services (HCBS) Waiver Program provides supports for elderly residents of Kentucky to enable them to age in place.
 These supports include minor home modifications, personal care assistance, adult day care, homemaker services, and respite care.
 Via this waiver, eligible applicants can self-direct their own non-medical care assistance.
 Family members, and even spouses, may be hired to fill the caregiver role.
 For more benefits and eligibility requirements, click here.

 2) The Supports for Community Living (SCL) Waiver is targeted towards individuals who are intellectually or developmentally disabled.
 In order to be eligible for this program, the disability must have developed before the age of 22.
 Benefits include home modifications, personal emergency response systems, personal care assistance, psychological services, and specialized medical equipment.
 This program also allows for self-direction of non-medical care.
 For additional information, click here.